Get

 Check your dog’s recommended portion size on the dog food label.
 While these are just guidelines, you can get an idea of what your dog should be eating.
 Use an actual measuring cup to portion out the amount you usually feed and the amount you should be feeding.
 If there’s a big difference, cut down a little bit each day until you get to the appropriate portion size.

 Extreme, rapid weight loss is unhealthy for a dog.
-If your dog is obese, speak to your vet about reducing portion sizes gradually to make sure you’re going at a pace that’s appropriate and safe for your dog.
+If your dog is obese, speak to a vet about reducing portion sizes gradually to make sure you’re going at a pace that’s appropriate and safe for your dog.

 3. Cut Out the Extra Calories